joshthecomposer/ruby_fun_with_csv/readme.txt

     ================================================================================
     Make another choice (1-7, b1, b2) or press x to quit...

+Typing 2 then return will show challenge 2, etc.

 You can choose as many challenges as you want before quitting the app by typing x then return.

 -Dont forget the Bonuses!-